-In robotics, the only existing approach to intent recognition that we are aware of has been proposed by Gray et al. Their solution, which is also based on perspective taking, uses models of a robot's tasks to infer the goals and intentions of human users.
+In robotics, the only existing approach for intent recognition that we are aware of has been proposed by Gray et. al [15].
+Their solution, which is also based on perspective taking, uses models of a robot's tasks to infer the goals and intentions of human users.
 The robot monitors the actions performed by the human from his/her perspective and matches them with high-level goals of its own tasks in order to infer what goals the human is trying to achieve.
 If the human encounters a problem, the robot is able to help the person finish the task.
-Thus, the method allows detection of the intentional meanings of a human's high-level task goals (goal sequences or hierarchies).
-The difference in our work is that we aim at inferring intentions for lower granularity goals, such as the individual goals from Ref.
-15, before the person finishes the actions meant to achieve them.
+Thus, the method allows for detecting the intentional meanings of a human's high-level task goals (goal sequences or hierarchies).
+The difference in our work is that we aim at inferring intentions for lower granularity goals, such as the individual goals from [15], before the person finishes the actions meant to achieve them.
 Our models look at how an activity's goals are changing as the human executes it, rather than modeling a long task activity sequence.

-3. General Architecture for Intent Understanding
+3 General Architecture for Intent Understanding

-3.1.
-Novel HMM formulation
+3.1 Novel HMM Formulation

-HMMs have found the greatest use in problems that have inherent temporality, to represent processes that have a time-extended evolution.
-In this framework, a system is represented as a set of N discrete states $\{s_i\}$ .
-At each time step the system can be in any of these states and can transition to another state with probability $P(s_j(t+1)|s_i(t)) = a{ij}$ .
-Thus, $a{ij}$ is the probability of being in state $s_j$ at time t+1, given that the system was in state $s_i$ at time t.
+Hidden Markov Models have found greatest use in problems that have inherent temporality, to represent processes that have a time-extended evolution.
+In this framework, a system is represented as a set of N discrete states $\{s_i\}$.
+At each time step the system can be in any of these states and can transition to another state with probability $P(s_j(t+1)/s_i(t)) = a{ij}$.
+Thus, a{ij} is the probability of being in state s_j at time t+1, given that the system was in state s_i at time t.

 However, the state of the system at time t is not directly observable.
-Instead, a set of visible variables (states) $\{v_i\}$ , dependent upon the hidden states, is available.

-For each state $s_j$ , we have a probability of observing a particular visible state $v_k$ , given by $P(v_k(t)|s_j(t)) = b{jk}$ .
-In the classical HMM learning approach, a structure of the model is given (i.e. number of hidden and visible states, and topology of transitions between states), along with a training data set of observations of the visible symbols.
-From these, the transition probabilities $a{ij}$ and $b{jk}$ are computed.
+Instead, a set of visible variables (states) $\{v_i\}$, dependent upon the hidden states, is available.
+For each state s_j , we have a probability of observing a particular visible state v_k , given by $P(v_k(t)/s_j(t)) = b{jk}$.
+In the classical HMM learning approach, a structure of the model is given (i.e., number of hidden and visible states, topology of transitions between states), along with a training data set of observations of the visible symbols.
+From these, the transition probabilities a{ij} and the b{ik} probabilities are computed.

 The main contribution of our approach consists in choosing a different method for constructing the model.
-This new HMM formulation models an agent's interaction with the world while performing an activity, through the way in which parameters that encode the goals of the task are changing (e.g. increase, decrease, stay constant, or unknown).
+This new HMM formulation models an agent's interaction with the world while performing an activity, through the way in which parameters that encode the goals of the task are changing (e.g., increase, decrease, stay constant, or unknown).
 This is in contrast with the traditional approaches that solely model transitions between static states.
 With this representation, the visible states encode the changes in task goal parameters and the hidden states represent the hidden underlying intent of the performed actions.